MediPeli/medipeli.github.io/index.md

 ## Commit Message Conventions

-Following a consistent commit message style is important for maintaining a clean history.
+Following a consistent commit message style is important for maintaining a **clean history**.
 Use the following template for all commit messages:

 ```bash
 <type>(<scope>): <subject>